NXT TakeOver 31: Storylines

 The card included matches that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on WWE's weekly television program, NXT.

 On the September 23 episode of NXT, Kyle O'Reilly won a gauntlet eliminator match, defeating Bronson Reed, Cameron Grimes, Kushida, and Timothy Thatcher to face NXT Champion Finn Bálor for the title at TakeOver 31.

 On the September 23 episode of NXT, Candice LeRae won a battle royal to become the number one contender for the NXT Women's Championship against Io Shirai at TakeOver 31.

 On September 23, NXT general manager William Regal announced that Damian Priest would defend the NXT North American Championship against Johnny Gargano at TakeOver 31.

 On the August 12 episode of NXT, Kushida and the returning Velveteen Dream competed in a triple threat match to determine who would qualify for the ladder match at TakeOver XXX.
 After the match, Dream attacked Kushida.
-At Night 2 of NXT Super Tuesday on September 8, Kushida returned and attacked Dream.
+On Night 2 of NXT: Super Tuesday on September 8, Kushida returned and attacked Dream.
 On September 26, a match between the two was scheduled for TakeOver 31.

-On the April 29 episode of NXT, Isaiah "Swerve" Scott defeated El Hijo del Fantasma in a tournament for the vacant NXT Cruiserweight Championship, which Fantasma subsequently won and was later known as Santos Escobar.
+On the April 29 episode of NXT, Isaiah "Swerve" Scott defeated El Hijo del Fantasma in a tournament match for the vacant NXT Cruiserweight Championship, a tournament that Fantasma ultimately won and was later known as Santos Escobar.
 On the August 12 episode of NXT, after Escobar defeated Tyler Breeze, Escobar and his Legado del Fantasma stablemates, Joaquin Wilde and Raul Mendoza, attacked Breeze until Scott cleared them from the ring.
 The following week, Scott teamed with Breezango (Breeze and Fandango) against Legado del Fantasma.
 As Scott had Escobar pinned, he inadvertently tagged in Breeze, who was subsequently pinned.
 On the August 26 episode, Escobar retained the Cruiserweight Championship against Scott after using a luchador mask to hit him with a headbutt.
-At Night 1 of NXT Super Tuesday on September 1, Scott and Breezango defeated Legado del Fantasma in a street fight with Scott pinning Escobar.
+On Night 1 of NXT: Super Tuesday on September 1, Scott and Breezango defeated Legado del Fantasma in a street fight with Scott pinning Escobar.
 On the September 23 episode of NXT, Scott announced his intentions to go after the title, and on September 29, the match was made official for TakeOver 31.